ThanGeo/APRIL-complete/README.md

 - - meet : r and s meet (touch)
 - - equal : r and s are geometrically equal
 - - find_relation : detect all relations between r and s
+- -m "keyword" : sets the "keyword" filter as the MBR filter (see configuration file for options)
+- -f "keyword" : sets the "keyword" filter as the intermediate filter (see configuration file for options)
 - -p "num" : sets "num" partitions for the APRIL approximation
+- -e : evaluates the query 10 times and prints the average times

 ## Configuration Files